 When homebuyers want to get a mortgage loan, Mortgage Loan Officers are the people who guide them through the process of qualifying for a mortgage loan, in fact, MLOs assist their clients every step of the way.
 However, do you have any idea how mortgage loan officers get paid?
-Contrary to standard white-collar occupations, the compensation of mortgage loan officers may not be fixed but depends on the type of loan, loan amount, and company’s pay structure.
+Contrary to standard white-collar occupations, the compensation of mortgage loan officers may not be fixed but depends on the type of loan, loan amount, and the company’s pay structure.
 This article will go over the compensation structures and benefits of being a mortgage loan officer.

 1. Commission-Based Compensation

-In most mortgage companies, the loan officers are paid through commissions but they receive a base salary in addition to the commission they earn.
+In most mortgage companies, the loan officers are paid through commissions, but they receive a base salary in addition to the commission they earn.
 This means they earn a commission on the loan amount they assist in facilitating and syndicating.
 The commission terms can be very different based on the lender, type of loan, and sometimes the specific loan officer:

 - Percentage of Loan Amount: MLOs usually earn a commission that ranges from 0.5% to 1.5% of the total loan amount.
 For example, on a $300,000 mortgage, a 1% commission would yield $3,000.